Guide

 How to Count Rows in a CSV File

-Counting rows in a CSV file is a simple but useful step when you want to understand dataset size before cleaning, splitting, importing, or reporting.
+Counting rows in a CSV file is one of the quickest ways to understand dataset size before cleaning, validating, splitting, importing, reporting, or analyzing structured data.

 Overview